-Q: How can Native Americans get coverage under the ACA?
+How can Native Americans get coverage under the ACA?
 Are there specific plan options for them?

 No cost-sharing if income up to 300% FPL

 An AI/AN is also exempt from cost sharing for any health services received directly from “IHS (Indian Health Service), Indian tribe, tribal organization, urban Indian organization or through the Contract Health Service program.”

 To be eligible as a Native American, you must be a member of a recognized Indian tribe, band, or nation, according to the Indian Healthcare Improvement Act.

 There are rolling monthly open enrollment periods throughout the year for Native Americans who wish to enroll in the exchanges.
 They are not limited to enrolling during open enrollment.

 Improvements to existing services

-The ACA also makes the 1976 Indian Health Care Improvement Act permanent, which enhances and improves the Indian Health Service.
+The ACA also made the 1976 Indian Health Care Improvement Act permanent, which enhances and improves the Indian Health Service.
 American Indians have access to free health care via IHS, but the services provided by IHS are not all-encompassing – which means that referrals to specialists outside of the program are common, and often not covered.

 In addition, many people who qualify for tribal care live far from IHS facilities and are thus realistically uninsured.
 So even though Native Americans can get care through IHS, it’s often beneficial to enroll in coverage through the exchange if they can afford to do so.
 In some areas, pilot programs are providing Native Americans with fully subsidized plans through the exchange.